anderspitman/fibridge-proxy-rs/README.md

 [here](https://github.com/anderspitman/fibridge-proxy-js).

 # API
-I still need to publish the API, but it's pretty simple.
+I still need to document the API, but it's pretty simple.
 It uses [omni-rpc](https://github.com/omnistreams/omni-rpc-spec), which is itself built on top of [omnistreams](https://github.com/omnistreams/omnistreams-spec).